 The SMBC Head Office formulates policies, rules, and procedures for SMBC branches worldwide.
 The Branch has put in place credit policy for local operations in line with SMBC guidelines as well as the RBI circulars, guidelines, notifications, and directives.
 The credit policy stipulates guidelines for adherence to prudential limits as well as outlines RBI directives in the form of master circulars / directions.
 The credit policy for local operations is reviewed periodically to accommodate RBI directions.
 The Bank has an independent committee for evaluation of credit proposals.
-The Bank also has an elaborate stress test policy for credit risk and subjects the portfolio periodically shocks as prescribed.
-The Bank has a comprehensive credit risk framework to manage that Risk in a uniform and consistent manner.
+The Bank also has an elaborate stress test policy for credit risk and subjects the portfolio periodically to the shocks as green tibed.
+The Bank has a comprehensive credit risk framework to manage Credit Risk, in a proform and consistent manner.